FPriv/factom-harmony-connect-python-client/docs/ChainsApi.md

 # create an instance of the API class
 api_instance = harmony_connect_client.ChainsApi(harmony_connect_client.ApiClient(configuration))
-limit = 15 # int | The number of items you would like back in each page. (optional) offset = 2 # int | The page you would like to request.
-The first page offset is Zero. (optional) stages = 'stages_example' # str | The immutability stages you want to restrict results to.
+limit = 15 # int | The number of items you would like back in each page. (optional) offset = 2 # int | The offset parameter allows you to select which item you would like to start from when you get back a list from Connect.
+For example, if you've already seen the first 15 items and you'd like the next set, you would send an offset of 15. `offset=0` starts from the first item of the set and is the default position. (optional) stages = 'stages_example' # str | The immutability stages you want to restrict results to.
 You can choose any from `replicated`, `factom`, and `anchored`.
 If you would like to search among multiple stages, send them in a comma separated string.
-For example: `'multi_az,factom'`. (optional)
+For example: `'replicated,factom'`. (optional)

 try:
     # Get All Chains